poulson/Clique/doc/source/symbolic/nested_dissection.rst

       The relative indices of the left/right child's lower structure into this structure.

-   .. cpp:member:: FactorMetadata factorMeta
+   .. cpp:member:: FactorCommMeta factorMeta
-   .. cpp:member:: SolveMetadata1d solveMeta1d
-   .. cpp:member:: SolveMetadata2d solveMeta2d
+   .. cpp:member:: MultiVecCommMeta multiVecMeta

 .. cpp:type:: struct DistSymmInfo